 The preceding methods described may produce a fair value calculation that may not be indicative of net realizable value or reflective of future fair values.
 Furthermore, although the Foundation believes its valuation methods are appropriate and consistent with other market participants, the use of different methodologies or assumptions to determine the fair value of certain financial instruments could result in a different fair value measurement at the reporting date.

-The Foundation's investments are reported at fair value in the accompanying statements of financial position.
+The Foundation's investments are reported at fair value in the accompanying statement of financial position as of March 31, 2023